 The agreement also calls for Advocate Aurora Health to contribute $25 million to the formation and development of a new foundation, whose primary purpose will be to support health and wellness programs in local communities and Aurora Medical Center – Bay Area.

 For more than four years, community residents have benefitted from the organizations’ addition of urgent care services and expansion of patient access to primary care and specialized health services, a new state-of-the-art hospital, and implementation of an advanced electronic health record system to enhance care coordination.

 “We’ve been so privileged to serve the Marinette, Menominee and Peshtigo area and remain committed to delivering the safest, highest quality care here,” said Jeff Bard, executive vice president of North Wisconsin at Advocate Aurora Health.
 “As we accelerate our efforts to make expert care more accessible, convenient and cost-effective, we’ll continue to engage with the patients and communities we serve to ensure we’re providing the best service at the best value and that our medical center remains a pillar in the community for years to come.”

 About Advocate Aurora Health

-Advocate Aurora Health is among the largest non-profit, integrated health system in the United States and a leading employer in the Midwest with more than 70,000 employees, including more than 22,000 nurses and the region’s largest employed medical staff and home health organization.
-A national leader in clinical innovation, health outcomes, consumer experience, and value-based care, the system serves nearly 3 million patients annually in Illinois and Wisconsin across more than 500 sites of care.
-Advocate Aurora is engaged in hundreds of clinical trials and research studies and is nationally recognized for its expertise in cardiology, neurosciences, oncology, and pediatrics.
-The organization also contributed $2 billion in charitable care and services to its communities in 2016.
+Advocate Aurora Health is one of the 10 largest not-for-profit, integrated health systems in the United States and a leading employer in the Midwest with more than 70,000 employees, including more than 22,000 nurses and the region’s largest employed medical staff and home health organization.
+A national leader in clinical innovation, health outcomes, consumer experience and value-based care, the system serves nearly 3 million patients annually in Illinois and Wisconsin across more than 500 sites of care.
+Advocate Aurora is engaged in hundreds of clinical trials and research studies and is nationally recognized for its expertise in cardiology, neurosciences, oncology and pediatrics.
+The organization also contributed $2 billion in charitable care and services to its communities in 2017.